OsamaAl-Wardi/Deep-Learning-using-Convolutional-Neural-Networks/README.md

 ### Other

-* You need to tweak the code and change the macros on to your desigred paths and name the cnn model file how you want.
+* You need to tweak the code and change the macros to your desigred paths and name the cnn model file how you want.